JHaller27/triangulate_wallpaper/README.md

 Optionally, you may instead specify an HTML RGB color preceeded by `#` (e.g. `#00f` / `#0000ff` for blue).
 This looks best with the `--noise` flag set.

+Optionally, you may instead specify a URL (preceeded by `http`).
+This will download the image (into memory) and use it as the template.

 ### `--size`
 _Format: `--size preset` or `--size width height`_